streamnative/pulsar_weekly/template.md

 title: "YYYY-MM-DD-pulsar-weekly"
 displayTitle: "Pulsar Community Weekly Update - YYYY-MM-DD ~ YYYY-MM-DD"
 date: YYYY-MM-DD ~ YYYY-MM-DD
-description: "This is the weekly community update for YYYY-MM-DD ~ YYYY-MM-DD, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family."
+description: "This is the Pulsar community weekly update for YYYY-MM-DD ~ YYYY-MM-DD, with updates on [placeholder for highlights]."
 id: filename
 ---

 ## [Community Weekly Update] YYYY-MM-DD ~ YYYY-MM-DD

-This is the weekly community update for YYYY-MM-DD ~ YYYY-MM-DD, which helps you quickly capture Pulsar's highlights and spot trends over last week, meanwhile strengthen the communication and connection within the Pulsar family.
+This is the weekly community update for YYYY-MM-DD ~ YYYY-MM-DD, with updates on [placeholder for highlights].

-### Pulsar Development
+### Development

 * xxx
 * xxx